-The compensation paid to Quaker's CEO, Ronald J. Naples, for his services during the year 2001, consisted of a base salary, an annual bonus, and a long-term incentive award for the 1999-2001 performance period.
-During the year 2001, the Committee also awarded stock options, performance incentive units, and a restricted stock award to Mr. Naples that may be earned over the 2001-2003 performance period and restricted stock under the Annual Incentive Plan.
-The Committee believes that compensation earned by or awarded to Mr. Naples in the year 2001 was reasonable and appropriate.
-In determining Mr. Naples' compensation for 2001, (i) the Committee first compared Mr. Naples' total compensation and the individual components thereof (base salary, annual bonus, and long-term incentives) against the compensation (including components thereof) paid to other CEOs within industries against which all Quaker positions are compared; (ii) the Committee then set Mr. Naples' base salary, based on performance in the prior year, and then set incentive opportunities to assure that his total compensation ranged between the 50/th/ percentile and, in times of excellent performance, in excess of the 75th percentile of the comparative group; and (iii) amounts paid in annual and long-term incentive compensation were made dependent on meeting the same performance criteria applicable, as appropriate, to all other bonus participants.
+The compensation paid to Quaker's CEO, Ronald J. Naples, for his services during the year 2002, consisted of a base salary, an annual bonus, and a long-term incentive award for the 2000-2002 performance period.
+During the year 2002, the Committee also awarded stock options, performance incentive units, and a restricted stock award to Mr. Naples that may be earned over the 2002-2004 performance period.
+The Committee believes that compensation earned by or awarded to Mr. Naples in the year 2002 was reasonable and appropriate.
+In determining Mr. Naples' compensation for 2002, (i) the Committee first compared Mr. Naples' total compensation and the individual components thereof (base salary, annual bonus, and long-term incentives) against the compensation (including components thereof) paid to other CEOs within industries against which all Quaker positions are compared; (ii) for base salary, the Committee accepted Mr. Naples' recommendation of no increase in order to emphasize the Company's commitment to the 2002 performance plan, and then set incentive opportunities with the goal of over time moving his total compensation between the 50th percentile and, in times of excellent performance, in excess of the 75th percentile of the comparative group; and (iii) amounts paid in annual and long-term incentive compensation were made dependent on meeting the same performance criteria applicable, as appropriate, to all other bonus participants.

-Mr. Naples' base salary for 2001 was fixed at \$500,000 in January 2001.
-For the year 2001, the Committee established a maximum annual bonus amount for Mr. Naples equal to 80% of his base salary for 2001, based on the Committee's subjective evaluation of Mr. Naples' position within Quaker and his potential impact on the profitability of Quaker.
-In 2001, the PBT level was marginally below the Threshold level and, therefore, Mr. Naples did not earn an annual cash bonus for 2001 under the Annual Incentive Plan.
-Mr. Naples, however, like other Quaker executives and associates, did receive a discretionary cash bonus calculated at less than an entry level bonus for the same reasons discussed above.
+Mr. Naples' base salary remained at the previous year's level of \$500,000 set in January 2001.
+For the year 2002, the Committee established a maximum annual bonus amount for Mr. Naples equal to 80% of his base salary for 2002, based on the Committee's subjective evaluation of Mr. Naples' position within Quaker and his potential impact on the profitability of Quaker.
+In 2002, the PBT level was slightly above the Mid level and, therefore, Mr. Naples did earn an annual cash bonus for 2002 under the Annual Incentive Plan.

-In March 2001, the Committee approved a grant to Mr. Naples of 100,000 restricted shares of Quaker's common stock under the Annual Incentive Plan.
+In March 2001, the Committee approved a grant to Mr. Naples of 100,000 $\,$ restricted shares of Quaker's common stock under the Annual Incentive Plan.
 The shares were issued to Mr. Naples in April 2001.
 The award was made for the following reasons: to bring Mr. Naples' total compensation closer to a competitive level consistent with the applicable comparable group; in recognition of Quaker's excellent performance over the prior five years; and as a further inducement for Mr. Naples to continue as CEO of Quaker.
-When the award was initially granted, 40,000 shares were to vest following the Committee's certification of the achievement of a 2001 earnings per share target established as of the date of grant with the balance to vest in installments of 20,000 shares on January 23, 2003, 2004, and 2005, subject to Mr. Naples continued employment with Quaker on such dates.
-During the fourth quarter of this past year, Mr. Naples made a request in response to the difficult financial conditions being experienced by Quaker that the Committee restructure the vesting schedule to reduce the number of shares that would otherwise vest in 2002 (assuming the previously established earnings per share target was met) from 40,000 shares to 10,000 shares with the balance to vest on January 23, 2003, 2004, and 2005, subject to Mr. Naples continued employment with Quaker on such dates in installments of 20,000, 35,000, and 35,000 shares, respectively.
-The first 10,000 shares vested as of January 23, 2002, the date the Committee certified that the pre-established earnings per share target was met.
+When the award was initially granted, 40,000 shares were to vest following the Committee's certification of the achievement of a 2001 earnings per share target established as of the date of grant with the balance to vest in installments of 20,000 shares on January 23, 2003, 2004, and 2005, subject to Mr. Naples' continued employment with Quaker on such dates.
+During the fourth quarter of 2001, Mr. Naples made a request in response to the difficult financial conditions being experienced by Quaker that the Committee restructure the vesting schedule to reduce the number of shares that would otherwise vest in 2002 (assuming the previously established earnings per share target was met) from 40,000 shares to 10,000 shares with the balance to vest on January 23, 2003, 2004, and 2005, subject to Mr. Naples continued employment with Quaker on such dates in installments of 20,000, 35,000, and 35,000 shares, respectively.
+The first 10,000 shares vested as of January 23, 2002, the date the Committee certified that the pre-established earnings per share target was met, with another 20,000 shares vesting on January 23, 2003.